Maksym stepped onto the porch, the boards familiar under his boots. Behind him, Mihai's headlights swept the lane and disappeared.

 being.

-Tell your story out loud, and CharmWriter turns your words into polished, publication-ready prose, chapter by chapter.
+Built for storytellers who speak better than they type.
+Tell your story out loud, and CharmWriter turns your words into polished, publication-ready prose without losing a single detail along the way.

 "Okay so he's stepping onto the porch, boards familiar under his boots.
 And Mihai's car pulling away, headlights sweeping out behind him."